Against the Odds

 Press & Media Inquiries

-In Against the Odds, Mark Milton and his cousin David Minc (with the steadfast support of Milton’s sister, Carole Joseph), undertake an act of historical restoration.
+In Against the Odds, Mark Milton and his cousin David Minc (with the valuable support of Milton’s sister, Carole Joseph and Minc’s step-sister Veronica Landet), undertake an act of historical restoration.
 Drawing on a rich archive of memory, letters, photographs, and lived testimony, the authors reconstruct the extraordinary wartime journeys of their parents, as four Jewish teenagers whose lives were irrevocably shaped by the cataclysm of the Holocaust.

 At its core, the book is a braided narrative of survival under extreme duress.
 Jack Minc’s first-hand memoir forms its spine: a vivid, unsparing account of escape and reinvention, in which he emerges as fugitive, resistance fighter, and reluctant participant in the shadow economies of wartime Europe.
 Around this primary testimony, the authors weave the stories of Rose, Jack’s future wife; Joe, his elder brother; and Vera, Joe’s future wife, each narrative rebuilt with care from family recollections and documented evidence.
 The result is a textured, multi-voiced chronicle in which four distinct trajectories converge into a single, intergenerational story.

-Rose’s survival in Belgium relied on the moral courage of those later recognized as Righteous Among the Nations, families who risked their own lives to shelter her.
+Rose’s survival in Belgium relies on the moral courage of those later recognized by Yad Vashem as Righteous Among the Nations, families who risked their own lives to shelter her.
 Joe’s odyssey, beginning with escape to England, is marked by the bitter irony of internment as an “enemy alien” and deportation to a distant camp, before culminating in his return to Europe as part of the Allied war effort and his role in pursuing Nazi perpetrators.
-Vera’s story, no less precarious, unfolds in Fascist Italy, where she survives by inhabiting a fragile, constructed normalcy under the protection of an “ordinary” family whose quiet courage proved extraordinary.
+Vera’s story, no less precarious, unfolds in Fascist Italy, where she survives by inhabiting a fragile, constructed normalcy under the protection of an “ordinary” family whose quiet courage proves extraordinary.

 What distinguishes Against the Odds is not only the drama of its events but the precision of its reconstruction, the sense that each decision and narrow escape, carries the weight of contingency.
 These are not grand historical abstractions, but lived experiences rendered with intimacy and restraint.

-The book also resonates within a more immediate communal context.
-Joe and Vera Milton, who rebuilt their lives in London after the war, became longstanding members of the Belsize Square community, a legacy continued by their children and grandchildren.
-In this way, the narrative extends beyond the page, linking past to present in a living continuum of memory.
+Joe and Vera Milton, rebuilt their lives in London after the war as did Jack and Rose Minc in New York.
+They became deeply involved in their adopted communities, a legacy continued by their children and grandchildren.
+In this way, the narrative extends beyond the page, linking one generation to the next, in a living continuum of memory.

 We welcome opportunities that support education, remembrance, and meaningful dialogue.